Epidurality/NeoFly-Tools/README.md

 	1. Note: if NeoFly IS running, and you are in Offline mode, it's possible to miss the notification (since the Hired Job will be removed from the view, and unable to be checked).
 1. Messages will only be sent once per status change.

+### Company Manager:
+Collection of scripts to augment the company management in NeoFly.
+1. **Backup your database before the first few times you use some of these features.**
+1. Loan Cleaner
+    1. Removes records of loans that have already been paid.
+1. Finance Viewer
+	1. Lists and summarizes your finances based on a given range.
+1. Advanced crew management
+	1. Hire crew members *for multiple or portions of days*.
+	1. Hit refresh to populate a list of crew members available for hire.
+	1. Enter any value from 0.0001 to 365 for Duration (there's actally no practical limit to hire time, just don't go too high or too low to avoid possible code errors with large numbers).
+	1. Confirmation box will explain the cost and duration of the contract for this crew member.
+	1. A loan will be created in the amount shown when confirmed.

+### Flight Tools:
+Simple flight tools for use in MSFS.
+1. Descent Calculator
+    1. Calculates your descent profile.
+Fairly self-explanatory.

 ### Close/Exit:
 1. Either right-click the script's icon in your taskbar and click "Exit", or simply close the GUI window via the normal Close "X" button.
 1. You do not need to Disconnect from the database via the GUI; this will be done automatically when you close the GUI/script normally.